 - 3.1.
 All graduands receiving a sealed award will be expected to wear academic regalia. - 3.2.
 Wintec staff seated on the stage will be expected to wear academic regalia (Wintec budgets may be used to pay for the hire of regalia for employees.)
-Orders for regalia hire for staff and VIPs should be with Academic Dress Hire by the date agreed annually - this will be organised centrally by SEIC. - 3.3.
-The academic costume of Wintec shall be as follows:
+Orders for regalia hire for staff and VIPs should be with Academic Dress Hire by the date agreed annually - this will be organised centrally by SEIC.

+3.3.
+The academic costume of Winter shall be as follows:
-ACADEM CADEMIC COSTUME Bachelors Bachelors with Honours Master Gown The gown is black and of traditional academic design Cap Black tr encher of traditional academic shape Hood • Standard Wintec pattern • Standard Wintec pattern • Standard Wintec pattern made of black material, made of black material made of black material, lined with Wintec blue. lined with Wintec blue. lined with red material.

-V-shaped neckband is • 50mm border in red. • 50mm border of Wintec
+ACADEMIC COSTUME Bachelors Bachelors with Honours Master Gown The gown is black and of traditional academic design Cap Black trencher of traditional academic shape Hood Standard Wintec pattern made of black material, lined with Wintec blue.
+V-shaped neckband is edged with light blue.
+Standard Wintec pattern made of black material lined with Wintec blue.
+50mm border in red.
+V-shaped neckband is edged with light blue.
+Standard Wintec pattern made of black material, lined with red material.
+50mm border of Wintec blue.
+V-Shaped neckband of red material with 20mm edge of lighter and darker blue fabrics overlaid with an embroidered koru.

-edged with light blue. • V-shaped neckband is blue.

-edged with light blue.
-V-Shaped neckband of

-red material with 20mm

-edge of lighter and darker

-blue fabrics overlaid with

-an embroidered koru.